stefan-hoeck/idris2-ilex/README.md

-# idris2-ilex
-Generating fast Lexers from an Idris2 DSL
+# ilex: Generating fast Lexers from an Idris2 DSL